hgcl/ui-library/README.md

 # UI Library

-A UI library built with Storybook, React, Typescript, and Rollup
+A UI library built for NextJS — with Storybook, React, Typescript, and Rollup

 ## Commit conventions